 The most important advice I can give is this.
 If you do go to Egypt and see or hear of any kind of demonstration, keep well clear.
 They are passionate and can turn violent quite quickly.

-Jesse - TID almost 6 years agoAnswered by Jesse Perez
+Jesse - TID about 6 years agoAnswered by Jesse Perez

 I returned from Egypt just a month ago.
 There is NO threat to your safety as a result of cultural and political turmoil, trust me. :) Even Tahrir square is safe during the political rallies every Friday, and the locals will advise you if it's safe or not anyway.